 Section 8(1) of the Alberta Human Rights Act (AHR Act) prohibits discrimination based on a protected ground in the area of employment application and advertisements and in the making of written or oral inquiries of job applicants.
-This means that employers cannot discriminate against job applicants based on their race, religious beliefs, colour, gender, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.
+This means that employers cannot discriminate against job applicants based on their race, religious beliefs, colour, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.

 Employers are required to ensure that applications, advertisements, and inquiries focus on the ability of an applicant to do a job rather than preferences or requirements that relate to a protected ground.
 The AHR Act prohibits discrimination through:

 - the use or circulation of employment applications or advertisements or

 - inquires, including interview questions,

 that directly or indirectly express any limitation, specification, or preference indicating discrimination based on a protected ground or that require an applicant to furnish information concerning the protected grounds of that person or of any other person.